systemslab/popper-paper/main.md

 figures.
 The idea of keeping an article's source in a VCS is not new and in fact many people follow this practice [@brown_how_2014 ;
 @dolfi_model_2014].
 However, this only considers automating the generation of the article in its final format (usually PDF).
+While this is useful, here we make the distinction between changing the prose of the paper and changing the parameters of the experiment (both its components and its configuration).

+Ideally,
-Ideally, one would like to version-control the entire end-to-end pipeline for all the experiments contained in an article.
+one would like to version-control the entire end-to-end pipeline for all the experiments contained in an article.
 With the advent of cloud-computing, this is possible for most research